cognitect-labs/vase/samples/petstore-full/README.md

 Swagger UI doesn't fit well for this kind of data.

 For this reason, many operations have an example data in "Implementation Notes" section.
-Copy and paste a map of example data in body window then edit the data.
+Copy and paste a map of example data in body window then edit values.

 For all models, id should be unique in each model.
 For example, you can't add more than one of category id 0, but category id 0 and tag id 0 don't conflict.